nhil777/swapi-be/README.md

 It is built with Laravel v10, utilizing the StarWars API Service located at [`app/services/SWAPIService`](https://github.com/nhil777/swapi-be/blob/main/app/Services/SWAPIService.php).

+In the background, using Redis, a job runs every five minutes to compute some useful statistics that can be accessed through the API endpoint.
+You can see the code [here](https://github.com/nhil777/swapi-be/blob/main/app/Jobs/ComputeStatistics.php).

 ## Initial Setup

 1. Copy `.env.example` to a new file `.env`